Sanity Daily

 Did Society fail Arthur Fleck?
 Perfect Example How Society Sees People With Mental Illness

-I am sure many of you must have seen the JOKER an American psychological thriller film released in 2019.
+Many of you must have seen the movie JOKER an American psychological thriller released in 2019.
 Do you remember Arthur Fleck?
-The Joker, who wears two masks, one for his job as a clown, and later to conceal his image in the world around him.
+The Joker – who wears two masks, one for his job as a clown, and later to conceal his image in the world around him.

 What amused me while watching the movie is that when a heinous crime is committed by an individual, we quickly sum it up as it being nothing more than the result of that individual being a psychopath or a mental retard.